Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Case Studies

-For example, one highly shared thread put Mitch McConnell at one end of a long image and Barack Obama at the other, finding that McConnell appeared in the crop no matter which end he appeared on \footnote{https://twitter.com/bascule/status/1307440596668182528}.
-When a new hypothesis surfaced suggesting that the preference in this case might be based on the clothing, specifically the ties, that the two politicians wore in the photos used — perhaps the algorithm prioritizes the color red, which is worn by McConnell while Obama wore a blue tie — a new test was run: exactly the same as before, but switching the ties worn by the two men.
-McConnell again appeared in both crops.
+For example, one highly shared thread put Mitch McConnell at one end of a long image and Barack Obama at the other, finding that McConnell appeared in the thumbnail no matter which end he appeared on.\footnote{\url{https://twitter.com/bascule/status/1307440596668182528}} When a new hypothesis surfaced suggesting that the preference in this case might be based on the clothing, specifically the ties, that the two politicians wore in the photos used\thinspace—\thinspace perhaps the algorithm prioritizes the color red, which is worn by McConnell while Obama wore a blue tie\thinspace—\thinspace a new test was run: exactly the same as before, but switching the ties worn by the two men.
+McConnell again appeared in both thumbnails.